 Thus this ritual that had a small beginning at the initiative of Kanchi seer in 1986, over a period of time, gained popularity and religious significance and is now being celebrated every year at numerous Shiva temples in the month of November.
 After a few years, the responsibility of conducting this ritual at the temple in Gangaikonda Cholapuram was given to Sri Kanchi Kamakoti Peetam Annabishekam Committee that that not only takes care of this annual ritual by providing large quantity of rice, etc., but also makes available necessary materials for Nithya puja.

-Since this temple ritual first began here, even to day it is performed with unparalleled religious fervor and fanfare at Gangaikonda Cholapuram.
+Since this temple ritual first began here, it has continued with unparalleled religious fervor and devotion at Gangaikonda Cholapuram.
 The two day event begins with Mahabisekam to the main deity and cleaning and bathing of other deities in the temple in accordance with temple Agama Sastras.
 At the end of the first day's ritual, the Shiva linga is decorated with lots of flowers.
 When different kinds of abishekam are being done on the deity, lots of Vada Patasala students chant Rudra mantra.
 On the second day, students continuously chant Rudra mantra till 5 pm when Sivacharyas, with the help of innumerable volunteers, do annabishekam on the idol that is tied with steel mesh all around to hold the rice.
 The idol is bathed with cooked rice.
 Roughly 75 to 100 bags of rice (each weighing roughly 75 to 100 kg is cooked on a large scale for this event.
 Mantra Om Namashivaya rents the air.
 Maha Deepa Aarti is performed upon completion of the ritual and later, food is offered to the devotees as prasadam.
 People in thousands attend this function amidst tight police security.
 All the expenses for this grand annual ritual are borne by the public through donations.